datacamp/authoring/docs/spreadsheets/courses-and-chapters.md

 ### Editing a chapter

-Next to each chapter in the _Course authoring page_, you'll see an 'Edit' button.
-If you hit this button, it will bring you to a new interface, we'll call it the _Chapter authoring page_:
+Next to each chapter in the _course authoring page_, you'll see an 'Edit' button.
+If you hit this button, it will bring you to a new interface, we'll call it the _chapter authoring page_:

 <figure>
   <img src="images/chapter_page.png" alt="Chapter authoring page">